4ureliek/TEanalysis/Utils/README.md

     -a,--add      => (BOOL)   to add the -noOverlapping option to the bedtools shuffle command line, and therefore NOT allow overlaps between the shuffled features.
                               This may create issues mostly if -i is used (space to shuffle into smaller than features to shuffle)
+    -w,--where    => (STRING) if BEDtools are not in your path, provide path to BEDtools bin directory

+	OPTIONAL ARGUMENTS FOR TE FILTERING:
     -u,--u        => (STRING) To set the behavior regarding non TE sequences: all, no_low, no_nonTE, none -t all = keep all non TE sequences (no filtering) -t no_low [default] = keep all besides low_complexity and simple_repeat